kunai-project/kunai-doc/docs/advanced/rule_configuration.md

       # to apply on.
 The following means, everything except
       # mprotect_exec and prctl
       kunai: [ '-mprotect_exec', '-prctl' ]
-# no condition means alwait returns true
+# rule with no condition always returns true

 ---